ShiJess/Link.EntityFramework.Sqlite/ReadMe.md

 ## Fix

 * Rename column imp;
-* Delete column imp ——use rename column,not realy delete
+* Delete column imp —— use rename column,not realy delete
 * some other bug;